petterh/textedit/docs/Chapter-14-File-Management.md

 ![](Chapter-14-File-Management-Figure20.bmp)

-**Figure 20: The Open File Dialog.** The extra controls on the right come from the dialog template IDD{"_"}PREVIEW{"_"}CHILD.
+**Figure 20: The Open File Dialog.** The extra controls on the right come from the dialog template IDD_PREVIEW_CHILD.

 You change the look of most common dialogs by specifying a resource template that replaces the default dialog.
 The Open and Save dialogs are exceptions; you specify, instead, the template of a child dialog that is added to the system-supplied dialog.
-The template must have the WS{"_"}CHILD style bit set, and it should include a static control with the ID stc32.
+The template must have the WS_CHILD style bit set, and it should include a static control with the ID stc32.
 This is a placeholder for the system-supplied dialog, and tells GetOpenFileName and GetSaveFileName how to place the child dialog in relation to predefined controls.
-Figure 21 shows the child dialog (IDD{"_"}PREVIEW{"_"}CHILD); its relationship to Figure 20 should be clear.
+Figure 21 shows the child dialog (IDD_PREVIEW_CHILD); its relationship to Figure 20 should be clear.

 ![](Chapter-14-File-Management-Figure21.bmp)